bdeckard92/dupUT/02-Lesson-Plans/21-MERN/README.md

 ## Overview of Asynchronous Material

-Why are students learning MERN?
+This week in the asynchronous content, students are learning about MERN, which is important for the following reasons:

 * Full-stack developers are in demand for their skill set and versatility.